 • feeling irritable.

 It is not usually recommended to give paracetamol routinely for childhood immunisations, however it is recommended to give paracetamol (15 mg/kg per dose) 30 minutes before every dose of meningococcal B vaccine given to children under two years of age or as soon as practicable.
 Follow this with two more doses of paracetamol given 6 hours apart, even if the children do not have a fever.
+Please speak with your GP if you have any questions.

 **Aboriginal and Torres Strait Islander Infants and children are eligible for free Meningococcal b vaccination if aged under 2 years of age